ao-manuel/alx-system_engineering-devops/0x01-shell_permissions/README.md

 : creates a directory with some basic permissions
 * 13-change_group
 : A script that changes the group owner for a file
+* 100-change_owner_and_group
+: Script that changes the owner and group owner of all files and directories